 For an abbreviated summary, most of my background and accomplishments so far are contained in my cv (below).

-In terms of interests, I love economics and there are few aspects of it that I'm not interested in (at least a little).
+In terms of interests, I love economics and there are few aspects of it that I'm not interested in (at least to some degree).
 Due to inevitable scarcities of time and attention, of course, my work focus is much more narrow.

 - Matching.
 The process by which two sides of a market come together to form economic relationships.